Spokane, Washington: 21st century

 As of 2014, Spokane is still trying to make the transition to a more service-oriented economy in the face of a less prominent manufacturing sector.
 Developing the city's strength in the medical and health sciences fields has seen some success, resulting in the expansion of the University District with two medical school branches.
 The city faces challenges such as a scarcity of high-paying jobs, pockets of poverty, and areas of high crime.

 The opening of the River Park Square in 1999 served as a catalyst and sparked a downtown rebirth that included the building of the Spokane Arena and expansion of the Spokane Convention Center.
 Other major projects include the building of the Big Easy concert house (now the Knitting Factory) and renovation of the historic Montvale Hotel, the Kirtland Cutter-designed Davenport Hotel (after being vacant for over 20 years), the Fox Theater (now home to the Spokane Symphony) as well as the completion of the WSU Pharmaceutical and Biomedical Sciences Building in 2013 and the Davenport Grand Hotel in 2015, Ridpath Hotel in 2018 and the ongoing renovation of Riverfront Park (as of May 2019).
 The Kendall Yards development on the west side of downtown Spokane is one of the largest construction projects in the city's history.
 Directly across the Spokane River from downtown, it will blend residential and retail space with plazas and walking trails.

+2026 wildfires

+In early August 2026, the fast-moving, ongoing Old Trails Fire destroyed over 600 buildings, marking the worst disaster in Spokane's history.